cody1632/codybot/README.md

 ## Compile and Run

+In order to compile the source code into an executable, some dependencies are required to be installed.
+On RPM-based systems, install `glibc-devel binutils gcc make file-devel libopenssl-devel`.

 To compile the program, just run `make` within the source directory, and run with `./codybot -n `_`YourBotNick`_.

 (Personally I run the bot in a virtual machine to limit general filesystem access